Predictia/AQUA/src/aqua_diagnostics/ensemble/README.md

 - checks for dropping `nan`s.
 - functions should be added in case of unequal data.
 - A combined CLI for all three ensemble sub-classes.
+- Implement a class to handle an ensemble of 3D data.
 - Integrated in the github workflow.

 ## Contributing